cs573-19s/04-MultipleViews/README.md

 Assignment 4 - Visualizations and Multiple Views
 ===

 The following is an example of coordinated multiple views.
-I decided to have an interactive world map where different visualization types are interactive and linked together, to display different information about each country in the world.
+I decided to have an interactive world map where different visualization types are linked together to display a variety of information about each country in the world.

 Link to GitHub Pages
 ---